Many people do not know the technical differences between psoriasis and eczema.

-As with psoriasis, dermatitis can occur anywhere on the body and causes intense itching.
-Most eczema can be cleared with topical treatment.
+As with psoriasis, eczema can occur anywhere on the body and cause intense itching.

 Psoriasis on the face

 Although psoriasis most commonly occurs on the knees and elbows, it may occur anywhere.
 This includes the face, scalp, ears, and neck.